 If you charter or book a drift-fishing boat, you are covered by the boat’s commercial license.

 Campground reservations at Long Key State Park are hard to get

 Long Key State Park is one of the most popular campgrounds in the entire state, and it’s in the heart of the Keys, so reservations are hard to get at any time of year.

-Long Key State Park, like most state parks, does set aside a few sites for walk-ups, but it’s a big gamble and not recommended unless you are already camping in the park and wish to renew for a few days.
-Sometimes you can, and sometimes you can’t.
+Long Key State Park, like most state parks, does set aside a few sites for walk-ups, but it’s a gamble and not recommended unless you are already camping in the park and wish to renew for a few days.
+Sometimes you can; sometimes you can’t.

-Campground fees at Long Key State Park are $43 a night, including taxes, fees and a Monroe County surcharge.
+Campground fees at Long Key State Park are $36 a night plus $6.70 reservation fee per booking, plus sales tax and a Monroe County surcharge.

 If you are camping nearby, or staying in other lodging, day use fees are $5 per vehicle ($4.50 if only one occupant), $2.50 for pedestrians and bicyclists (plus a 50-cent Monroe County surcharge).

 More tips for your Long Key outing